-While the COVID-19 pandemic did not significantly impact the Company's business or results of operations during the year ended December 31, 2022, the extent to which the COVID-19 pandemic or any other public health emergency impacts the Company's business, its corporate development objectives, results of operations and financial condition in future periods will depend on developments that are uncertain.
-Disruptions to the global economy and supply chain, disruption of global healthcare systems, and other significant impacts of the COVID-19 pandemic or other health emergencies could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.
+The extent to which the COVID-19 pandemic impacts the Company's business, its corporate development objectives, results of operations and financial condition, and the value of and market for its common stock, will depend on future developments that are highly uncertain and cannot be predicted with confidence at this time, such as the ultimate duration of the pandemic, travel restrictions, quarantines, social distancing and business closure requirements, and the effectiveness of actions taken globally to contain and treat the disease.
+Disruptions to the global economy and supply chain, disruption of global healthcare systems, and other significant impacts of the COVID-19 pandemic could have a material adverse effect on the Company's business, financial condition, results of operations and growth prospects.